Why women?

 Gender discrimination is still common—not only in the U.S. but worldwide.
 Power and economic inequities; violence and sexual abuse; and the silencing of women’s voices profoundly influence emotional, economic, and physical health.

-We help women, older teens, men, and gender-diverse individuals to:
+We help women, gender nonconforming individuals, older teens, and men to:

 • Recognize and leave abusive situations